opensafely-core/ehrql/docs/tutorial/index.md

 This tutorial will work through using ehrQL to:

-* identify patients who should be on the QOF register for diabetest, and
+* identify patients who should be on the QOF register for diabetes, and
 * categorise patients on the register according to various QOF business rules.

 ??? tip "What's QOF?"